 The College has limited storage space available for student use.
 However, overseas/EU Students whose family home (as recorded on CamSIS) is not in mainland UK may store a reasonable amount of their personal possessions in the 'Overseas Storage' facilities during the vacation periods.
-Eligible students who wish to use these facilities must make an appointment with the Porters' Lodge at least 24 hours before access to the store is required.
-The Porters will only allow access to the store from 8am-8pm daily.
+Eligible students who wish to use these facilities must make an appointment with the

+Porters' Lodge at least 24 hours before access to the store is required.
+The Porters will only allow access to the store from 8am-11pm daily.

 Students eligible to use the Overseas Storage facilities in College are responsible for taking their belongings to the storage facility packed into securely fastened boxes.
-Each box must display a completed 'Overseas Stores Baggage Label' (which will be emailed to students by the Deputy Head Porter during the Michaelmas Term).
+Each box must display a completed 'Overseas Stores Baggage Label' which will be provided by the Porters at the time of your appointment.
 No foodstuffs, alcohol, chemicals or flammable materials should be placed in the store.
 The College accepts no liability for loss or damage.
 Overseas/EU students must NOT store items on behalf of Trinity students who are not eligible to use the overseas storage facilities nor on behalf of students of other Colleges.